 From unsecure cloud storage to malicious mobile apps, BYOD issues in the workplace abound.
 Businesses need not abandon this approach altogether; a robust BYOD security policy allows employees to use their own devices while sidestepping common risks.

 If you want to regain control over BYOD security in your organization, you need to have well-designed policies.

 1. BYOD policies should be held long term

 Your BYOD policy should be endpoint independent so you can make allowances for new or emerging devices and platforms.

 Additionally, your policy should be built for long term use.
-If you are constantly revising your BYOD policies, then you will have a hard time enforcing the established guidelines.
+If you are constantly revising your BYOD policies, you will have a hard time enforcing the established guidelines.

 To further reduce confusion and security risks, you can establish different BYOD policies for contractors, temporary, part-time, and full-time employees.

 All interested parties need to be involved in the policy creation process.
-This means everyone –from senior level team members to the HR, IT, accounting, and legal departments– should be involved.
+This means everyone –from senior-level team members to the HR, IT, accounting, and legal departments– should be involved.

 Including these team members will help you create a comprehensive policy that meets all your security, functionality, regulatory, legal, and technology requirements.
-What’s more: any red flags or controversies can be properly addressed before they cause any impact.
+What’s more: any red flags or controversies can be appropriately addressed before they cause any impact.